Climate and the Cryosphere: Unit Overview

 Why study the cryosphere?

 Snow and ice are everywhere.Many different kinds of snow and ice, including sea ice, lake and river ice, snow cover, glaciers, ice caps and sheets, and frozen ground, make up the cryosphere (a word derived from kryos, the Greek word for cold)the places on Earth where water exists in solid form.
 Although most of Earth's frozen water is found near the poles, snow and ice can be found on all seven continents.

 Snow and ice affect lives all over the world.

 In many parts of the world, including much of the United States, the cryosphere is a seasonal visitor.
 For some, snow and ice are a source of recreational activities like skiing, sledding, ice skating, and building a snowman.
 For others, the cryosphere is a lifeline.
-With nearly 70% of Earth's fresh water stored in glaciers and ice caps, hundreds of millions of people around the world rely on the cryosphere as a source of drinking water.
+With nearly 70% of Earth's fresh water stored in glaciers and ice caps, more than a billion people around the world (Qiu, 2010) rely on the cryosphere as a source of drinking water.
 In Arctic regions, sea ice provides a home for animals like seals and polar bears, feeding and breeding areas for a variety of migrating species, and hunting grounds for local communities.

-Snow and ice are an important part of the global climate system.Acting like a highly reflective white blanket, the cryosphere protects Earth from getting too warm.
-Because of their light color, snow and ice reflect more sunlight than open water or bare ground.
+Snow and ice are an important part of the global climate system.Acting like a highly reflective blanket, the cryosphere protects Earth from getting too warm.
+Snow and ice reflect more sunlight than open water or bare ground.
 The presence or absence of snow and ice affects heating and cooling over the Earth's surface, influencing the entire planet's energy balance.
 Changes in snow and ice cover affect air temperatures, sea levels, ocean currents, and storm patterns all over the world.